Two Billionaires, One Market, Very Different Scoreboards

 | Propellant | RP-1/LOX | LNG/LOX |

 But Falcon 9's edge is its flight history.
-Over 400 consecutive successful flights as of early 2026 โ the last failure was in 2016 โ with Block 5 boosters routinely flying 15โ20+ times before retirement, and one booster reaching 30 reflights by December 2025.
+690 cumulative Falcon 9 launches as of April 30, 2026, with only two in-flight failures and one partial failure across the entire program, plus 11 Falcon Heavy flights through Q1 2026 (most recently the GOES-U weather satellite and a USSF national-security mission) β Block 5 boosters routinely fly 15β20+ times before retirement, and the leading single booster (B1067) has now flown 35 missions.
 That reliability record is what signs contracts.
-Satellite operators betting hundreds of millions on a single payload want the rocket that has done it hundreds of times before, not one that has done it once.
+Satellite operators betting hundreds of millions on a single payload want the rocket that has done it hundreds of times before, not one that has done it three times.

 Mission Focus: Very Different Strategies